astrodaze/linux-gui-auth/README.md

 # Domain sudo user authenticating with the GUI
 Meant for domain bound linux user machines.
+Tested on Ubuntu 16.04

 Issue: Domain user cannot authenticate on a domain bound computer using the gui but has sudo access and can authenticate in the terminal